biggie-boss/LoreRim/README.md

 - The Cause is now much harder and the lich isn't a pushover
 - Vendors take longer to respawn
 - Bleakfalls Barrow 1 handed katana is now in the first chest.
 The first chest also has more chance to have potions and scrolls but no gems/gold
+- Ebony warrior (should) approach you at level 40 now

 ***